clashboom/dotvim/README.md

 # bling.vim

-A highly tuned vim distribution that will blow your socks off!
+Vim config based on [bling.vim - "A highly tuned vim distribution that will blow your socks off!"](https://github.com/bling/dotvim)

 ## introduction